OmniBrowser GuideBook

 # 4.11 Deconvolution

 Deconvolution module has been enabled to some datasets.
 Based on the inferred cell proportions in TCGA/GTEx bulk-RNA sample with a scRNA dataset as reference, the proportion comparison and cell type-level differential expression can be performed.
-The general principle of deconvolution is shown below in the figure derived from GEPIA2021 (opens new window).
-The deconvolution function is developed using MuSiC (opens new window).
+Only some human datasets enable deconvolution function now.
+Select Deconvolution in Study Meta tab of search page and apply the filter, datasets with deconvolution function will show up.

 Proportion Analysis: Visualize the proportion of each cell type selected with the interactive boxplot.
 Users can perform the quantitative comparison (ANOVA) of the proportion among cell types or TCGA/GTEx sub-datasets.